abdum99/osiris/README.md

 On linux, you can use:
 ```
 sudo apt-get update
+sudo apt-get install libmosquitto-dev
+# and these for the binary
 sudo apt-get install mosquitto mosquitto-clients
 ```
 I should prob add a script for all of this..